remidoumenc-eaton/import_yocto_bm/README.md

                 Do not start command line wizard even if config incomplete (batch mode) --remediation_file
                 Load file containing custom remediation rules
+      --ignore_layer_list
+                Json File containing a list of layers which will be ignored from the report

 The script will use the invocation folder as the Yocto build folder (e.g. yocto_zeus/poky/build) by default (if there is a `build` sub-folder then it will be used instead).
 The `--yocto_folder` option can be used to specify the Yocto build folder as opposed to the invocation folder.